David Rosler - Writer/Producer/Director

 David Rosler has written and will produce and direct the studio's features (3 screenplays are polished, budgeted and partially designed, 2 more are in stages of completion), as well as ensuring the creation of the visual effects required to tell the studio's unique visual stories effectively and realistically.
 David has over 35 years experience in the industry as the producer, director, animator, storyboard artist/director and creator of special effects.
 David Rosler's unusually diverse cinematic career highlights include Writer/producer/ director, H.G.
 Welles' The First Men In the Moon (3D feature); Alien's, Dinosaurs, Mythology & Us (3D series pilot, accepted by the now-defunct Panasonic 3D TV channel); Producer/Director Saturday Morning (romantic comedy feature, Vivendi Universal); storyboards/character design Everyone's Hero (feature, 20th Century Fox); Adventures of the Galaxy Rangers ( syndicated TV series, ITC Entertainment); Much high-end creative work (directing, producing, storyboards, special effects) for many TV commercial spots, J. Walter Thompson, Sachi & Sachi, others); Special Effects Alive planetarium laser disc series continues to be regarded as best in industry; more.
 See a larger encapsulation of David Rosler's career highlights at DAVID ROSLER.COM.
 NOTE: Apparently there are a few people in the motion picture industry named David Rosler.
 To avoid confusion, here is the website for the studio's Founder, David Rosler

-Second Unit Producer/Director - New York City / Hollywood/Tennessee
+Associate Producer - New York City / Hollywood

-A 40-year NYC screenwriter, Producer and Director, and good friend of David Rosler for about that long, Roy scripted the popular four "The Substitute" feature motion pictures (the original and three sequels) and dozens of others; wrote and produced the cult, multi-award-winning "Street Trash"; wrote, produced and directed the sensitive documentary about Downs Syndrome, "Burt's Bikers" for NBC television; wrote, produced and directed the award-winning comprehensive documentary study of independent film-making in the US, focusing on the career of director and good friend, the late, legendary George Romero, "Document of the Dead" (pulling the title from the classic "Night of the Living Dead" series of motion pictures Romero Produced and Directed).
+A 40-year NYC screenwriter, Producer and Director, and good friend of David Rosler for about that long, Roy dreamed up and wrote the original screenplay "The Substitute" which was the number 1 box office winner when it was released and spawned 3 sequels as well writing literally dozens of others; wrote and produced the cult, multi-award-winning "Street Trash" which premiered at the prestigious Lincoln Center; wrote, produced and directed the sensitive documentary about Downs Syndrome, "Burt's Bikers" for NBC television; wrote, produced and directed the award-winning comprehensive documentary study of independent film-making in the US, focusing on the career of director and good friend, the late, legendary George Romero, "Document of the Dead" (pulling the title from the classic "Night of the Living Dead" series of motion pictures Romero Produced and Directed).
 From 1985 to 1994 Roy co-produced and co-directed the extremely prestigious annual D.W.Griffith Awards Ceremony, working directly with the likes of Paul Newman, Bette Davis, William Hurt, Steven Spielberg, Kirk And Michael Douglas, Sidney Poitier, Jodie Foster and Sean Connery and a very long list of other legends.
 Since 1953, the D.W.
 Griffith Award was one of the most prestigious prizes second to the Oscars, given for lifetime achievement to such cinematic luminaries as Frank Capra, Orson Welles and Alfred Hitchcock.
 Few people on the east coast are as well-connected as Roy, who will be working to bring top talent behind and in front of the cameras for the Studio in both the New York and at the studio.
 Roy was a 30- year member of the National Board of Review of Motion Pictures.
 He wrote for the oldest film journal in the United States, Films In Review (established in 1919) for over 20 years before purchasing the magazine in 1996, which he still owns, is still editor-in-chief and for which David Rosler now serves as Special Contributing Editor.
 Appropriate for the studio, one of Roy's all-time favorite motion pictures is The Ten Commandments, and he is pleased to be contributing his considerable skill and talent to a "very worthwhile and extremely exciting project".

 Dr. Daniel Godsil, Composer